-8.31 Financial records shall be retained in a manner and for a time period consistent with international audit standards and Kenyan law.
+- 8.31 Financial records shall be retained in a manner and for a time period consistent with international audit standards and Kenyan law. - 8.32 Security surveillance records from cctv cameras shall be kept for no less than five days.